 - Labels by items

 Packing your possessions by items works only in a partial way.
-And the method cannot replace other labelling systems.
-For instance, you can group soft items together like bedding, throw overs, rugs and cushions in a box and pack your kids’ winter clothes in a large bin bag.
+And the method cannot replace other labeling systems.
+For instance, you can group soft items together like bedding, throw overs, rugs, and cushions in a box and pack your kids’ winter clothes in a large bin bag.

-Another example is your camping equipment that can be packed nicely, and labelled as such with an added “L” for low priority.
+Another example is your camping equipment that can be packed nicely and labeled as such with an added “L” for low priority.
 All small electrical appliances that need to be handled with care can also go in a designated box.

 How to label boxes that contain fragile items

 Whether you decide to pack your fragile items and breakables by room, number or by using coloured markers, you need to wrap them properly and label them clearly for what they are.

 Envelop each object individually with a wrapping paper, whether it’s a glass, a plate, or a mirror, and place them carefully inside the box.
 Use plenty of bubble wrap or old towels and clothes to fill any gaps between the items and the sides of the box.